Sonnet 20

 Sonnet 23

-We woke then to that brawny brilliant sun
+We woke then to that brawny, brilliant sun

-Those souls enamoured still in tranquil rest,
+Two souls enamoured still in tranquil rest,

 In raucous chorus, omnipotence professed.

-But you and I retained our lover’s stance
+Yet you and I retained our lover’s stance

 And smiled when clouds obscured his lustrous glance,